Gluten Pain: The Best Teacher

 A spoonful of cultured veggies with lunch and dinner is a great way to get help with digestion and heal your microbiome.
 See the one we used below.

 Kombucha (about 6-8 ounces) for lunch or dinner, or both, was one of the things my daughter looked forward to.

-🍎🥦 Prebiotics are super important in the form of veggies, fruits, prebiotic teas or supplements.
-Check below for more info.
+🍎🥦 Prebiotics are super important in the form of veggies, fruits, prebiotic teas, or supplements.

 Your body is your best teacher - are you listening?